TheRealBKJ/site-unit2-project1-music-playlist-explorer-starter/README.md

 ### Shout out

-Give a shout out to somebody from your cohort that especially helped you during your project.
+Shout out to Dijon Miller, Yaw Boateng, and Matthew Noble Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.